Nairobi and Kenya Safari, January 2004

 January 2004: Karen Blixen’s House outside Nairobi

-Before starting our safari we visited a giraffe nursery where we could feed and touch the giraffes.
-They also have a giraffe museum where we got a short lecture about the different types of giraffes.
+Before starting our safari we visited a Giraffe Centre where we could feed and touch the giraffes.
+They also have a giraffe museum where we got a short presentation of the different types of giraffes.

 January 2004: Experiencing Earth Rotation at the Equator